LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

   :class:`~crappy.actuator.Actuator` objects for controlling motors and other actuators.

-The Actuators, Cameras and InOuts are simple classes that do not derive from a parent class like the Blocks do.
-They were introduced to implement standardized ways for the Camera, IOBlock and Machine Blocks to interface with hardware.
-If written correctly. all the children of one of these classes implement the same methods and are seamlessly interchangeable.
+Actuators, Camera objects, and InOuts implement standardized ways for the Camera, IOBlock and Machine Blocks to interface with hardware.
+If implemented against the corresponding base-class contract, their subclasses provide the same lifecycle methods to the owning Block.

 In addition to providing a standardized way to integrate hardware in Crappy, these classes also provide helper methods to their children.
 For example, the